Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ### [Official documentation here](https://pinelab-plugins.com/plugin/vendure-plugin-stripe-subscription)

 This plugin allows you to sell subscription based services or memberships through Vendure.

-!!
-This plugin currently only supports checkout of 1 single "Paid-in-full" subscription per order.
+This plugin was made in collaboration with the great people at [isoutfitters.com](https://isoutfitters.com/)

 ## Getting started

 1. Go to Stripe > developers > webhooks and create a webhook to `https://your-vendure.io/stripe-subscriptions/webhook` (
    Use something liek localtunnel or ngrok for local development)
-2. Select all `SetupIntent` events for the webhook.
+2. Select `setup_intent.succeeded` as event for the webhook.
 3. Add the plugin to your `vendure-config.ts` plugins:

 ```ts